Search the site:

 Figuring out how to do market research for the first time can be intimidating and confusing.
-There are so many categories and different methods to choose from, and what seems like an endless list of organizational tasks and preparations.
+There are so many categories and different methods to choose from.
+It often seems like an endless list of organizational tasks and preparations.

 However cumbersome as it might seem, research has an irreplaceable value for every company, be it a startup or a big corporation.
-It’s an instrument that should be used regularly to keep yourself informed and up-to-date with market changes and make smart choices.
+It’s an instrument that leaders must use to keep themselves informed and up-to-date with market changes and make smart choices.

 Furthermore, the data you gather gives you a glimpse of the processes that control the marketplace.
-This knowledge empowers with a tactical advantage over situations that would otherwise appear random or meaningless.
+You can gain a strategic edge over seemingly random or meaningless situations by learning more about them.

 Before you read this guide and start your efforts, we advise you to brush up on the basics first and go through our other articles on market research: